ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 ### Active Region Classification Dataset

-The AR Classification dataset, has cotemporal observations with associated Active regions cutouts, centered on NOAA ARs
+The AR Classification dataset contains cutouts associated with NOAA ARs, and "quiet sun" regions.
+Currently, in this version, a "quiet sun" region is any region that is not a NOAA AR.
+The ARs at {glue}`obs_date` are shown below

 ```{glue:figure} two_plots_cutouts
 :alt: "AR Cutouts from cotemporal HMI-MDI"